 The market for our solutions is subject to rapid and significant changes.
 The market for technology-enabled solutions that empower healthcare consumers is characterized by rapid technological change, new product and service introductions, increasing consumer financial responsibility, consumerism and engagement, and the entrance of non-traditional competitors.
 In addition, there may be a limited-time opportunity to achieve and maintain a significant share of this market due in part to the rapidly evolving nature of the healthcare and technology industries and the substantial resources available to our existing and potential competitors.
 The market for technology-enabled solutions that empower healthcare consumers is relatively new and unproven, and it is uncertain whether this market will achieve and sustain high levels of demand and market adoption.
 In order to remain competitive, we are continually involved in a number of projects to compete with new market entrants by developing new offerings, growing our customer base, and expanding into adjacent markets.
-For example, with the acquisitions of 2nd.MD and PlushCare, we are introducing our expert medical opinion, virtual primary care, and mental health support offerings to our customers, including integrated offerings with our core navigation services referred to as Accolade One (an offering combining navigation, expert medical opinion services, and wirtual primary care and mental health support), and Accolade Care (an offering combining our virtual primary care and mental health support), Earther, the Accolade Boost solution and our Trusted Supplier Program are examples of add-on offerings we have deployed to complement our traditional offerings and generate additional value to our customers.
+For example, the Accolade Trusted Partner Ecosystem solutions are examples of add-on offerings we have deployed to complement our traditional offerings and generate additional value to our customers.
 These projects carry risks, such as cost overruns, delays in delivery, performance problems, and lack of acceptance by our customers.
 If we cannot adapt to rapidly evolving industry standards, technology, and increasingly sophisticated customers and their employees, our existing technology could become undesirable, obsolete, or harm our reputation.